HUNTING ON FORT CARSON & PIÑON CANYON MANEUVER SITE

 WHAT YOU NEED TO HUNT

-To hunt on Fort Carson or PCMS you need to (in no particular order for 1 through 4): (1) complete a one-time registration of account, then while logged into the account, (2) complete the annual downrange safety briefing by selecting "My Safety Briefs", (3) purchase an annual recreational permit, only after completion of the safety brief, (4) register firearms (unless using bow for archery hunting), and after 1 through 4 are complete, then (5) obtain a daily downrange pass.
+To hunt on Fort Carson or PCMS you need to: (1) complete a one-time registration of account, then while logged into the account, (2) complete the annual downrange safety briefing by selecting "My Safety Briefs", (3) purchase an annual recreational permit, only after completion of the safety brief, (4) register firearms (unless using bow for archery hunting), and after 1 through 4 are complete, then (5) obtain a daily downrange pass.

 INSTRUCTIONS FOR YOUTH RECREATIONIST AND NON-PARTICIPANTS GOING DOWNRANGE